Table of Contents

 How Transcoding Works

 Transcoding works by utilizing the ingest servers on the streaming platform to decode a stream.
-The bitrate is then converted down in a process called transrating.
+The Bitrate is the rate at which data is sent to the encoder in your broadcasting program.
+The maximum bitrate you are capable of is calculated by multiplying your internet upload speed in Mbps by 1000. is then converted down in a process called transrating.
 Next, the resolution is converted down in a process called transsizing to pre-defined resolutions, and finally, the stream is then re-encoded and sent to the audience on the streaming platform.

 This whole process does add to the latency slightly, but it isn’t all that noticeable, as it’s often only another second or two added in the delay.
 This is commonly just attributed to the internet doing internet things.